The Pipeline¶

 artifact is a plain .dsm text file: types, structures, attachments, function

-JetBrains plugins for syntax highlighting.
+pools.
+VS Code and JetBrains plugins provide syntax highlighting.

 What you have at the end of this step.
 A typed contract for your data, ready to be consumed by code generation, by introspection, or just shared across teams as a spec.